Skip to main content

 I live with my adult children.
 Can I still get SNAP?

-Sometimes, yes.
-If everyone buys and cooks food together, the whole household is often counted together.
-But under USDA’s special elderly or disabled household rules, an older adult who cannot buy and prepare food separately because of a permanent disability may sometimes be treated as a separate SNAP household if the people they live with are under the 165% of poverty threshold.
-This rule is worth asking about.
+Sometimes.
+If everyone buys and cooks food together, the household is often counted together.
+But an older adult with a permanent disability may sometimes be treated as a separate household if the people they live with meet the income rule.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.